MSobieray/vue-theme/readme.md

 - Docker - (optional but comes with a docker-compose to quickly spin up Wordpress and a DB locally)
 - Webpack to compile and watch assets for changes
 - Buble ES2015 compiler
-- BrowserSync to reverse proxy the site while in development _curently not working right_
+- BrowserSync to reverse proxy the site while in development _currently not working right_
 - Vue.js to handle components and front-end development
 - Vuetify to quickly allow access to a material design framework and rapid prototyping.
 - WP REST API Menus - A WP Plugin that gives you an endpoint in the REST API with the menu data.
 - Scss/Stylus - I use Scss as the main css lang and Stylus is used for Vuetify but you can use it as the primary lang if you like.

-_All the dependinces will be installed with the setup except you will need to have [docker](https://www.docker.com) installed on your machine and wil also need to install WP Rest API Menus plugin via the wordpress admin_
+_All the dependinces will be installed with the setup except you will need to have [docker](https://www.docker.com) installed on your machine and will also need to install WP Rest API Menus plugin via the wordpress admin_

 ### Getting Setup